wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
 * [20191029] Direct upgrade to macOS 10.15.1 is supported.
 Nothing to note.
-V3.4 is pretty the same as V3.3.
+V3.4 is pretty much the same as V3.3.
 * [20191017] Solved eGPU.
 See "eGPU" section below.
 Now X1E is fully complete with everything supported.
 Yea!
 * [20191016] Added "32 bit program" and "repasting guide" section in the resource section.
 Read them.
 * [20191015] It looks like PB10(19A582a) is GM Seed and it is newest.
 My machine works normal on GM...